Git Under the Hood: Blobs

 We look at multiple ways to create variables that have a class type but also conform to a protocol.

-In this final episode of our collection series, we make our custom IndexSet collection type conform to the Collection protocol, implementing a custom index type along the way.
+To conform IndexSet to the Collection protocol we implement a custom index type along the way.

 We add the ability to map over signals and control subscriptions in a more fine-grained manner.
 Along the way, we improve the signal ownership model and implement the concept of disposables.